012090120901209/vscode-devtools-logger/README.md

 # VS Code DevTools Logger

+**Capture VS Code console output to log files for AI analysis.** Stop copy-pasting errors to ChatGPT or GitHub Copilot - let AI assistants read your console output directly from log files.

-A simple, powerful, **cross-platform** tool to capture and log all VS Code Developer Tools Console output to a file.
-Perfect for debugging VS Code extensions, tracking console messages, and monitoring extension behavior in production environments.
+A simple, powerful, **cross-platform** tool that continuously captures all VS Code Developer Tools Console output to timestamped log files.
+Perfect for AI-assisted debugging, extension development, and letting AI tools analyze your console errors without manual copying.

+## 🤖 Why This Tool?
+(The AI Advantage)

+**Problem:** When debugging with AI assistants (ChatGPT, Claude, Copilot), you constantly copy-paste console errors.
+It's tedious and you lose context.

+**Solution:** This tool captures ALL console output to a file.
+Your AI assistant can read the entire log file directly, seeing:
+- ✅ Full error messages with stack traces
+- ✅ Warning patterns over time
+- ✅ Complete context (not just the error you copied)
+- ✅ Timestamps showing when issues occurred
+- ✅ Extension loading and activation messages

+**Result:** Better AI suggestions because it sees the complete picture, not just fragments you paste.

 ## 🚀 Super Quick Start (For Beginners)